Aditi2k5/Aditi2k5/README.md

 ## 🏆 Achievements

-- 🏅 Smart India Hackathon 2025 — **Top 5 National Finalist** — Finalist out of ~50,000+ national applicants in the Ministry of Education's flagship engineering competition. <br><br>
+- 🏅 Smart India Hackathon 2025 | National Finalist (Top 5)   — Selected as a Top 5 finalist from over 50,000 national applicants in the Ministry of Education's flagship engineering competition. <br><br>
 - 🌏 Google AI for Impact Hackathon —
       Selected into the final cohort of 98 teams out of thousands of competing teams across the Asia-Pacific (APAC) region. <br><br>
 - 🎓 IAS Summer Research Fellowship Recipient — National fellowship awarded by the Indian Academy of Sciences; selection rate historically under 2%.